 4. MisFit Speedo Shine

 Accurate Lap Counter

 The MisFit Speedo Shine is MisFit’s swimmer’s edition activity tracker.
 It features a lap counter which is activated by triple tapping the device.
 This is the most accurate lap counter that we have come across.Read more

 The Speedo Shine is not heavy on swim features.
 You don’t actually get any feedback on your swimming performance, style or technique.

 What it will do is to tell you how many meters you’ve traveled.
 It will then convert this to a point score and add it to your daily activity count.

-The TomTom Spark Cardio and Fitness fitness tracker is a power packed device.
-It features GPS, and has three gigs of onboard music storage as well as continuous heart rate monitoring.
-This is a massive fitness tracker which takes up a lot of space on your wrist.Read more
+The Fitbit Flex Wireless Activity Cardio and Fitness fitness tracker is a power-packed device.
+It features GPS and has three gigs of onboard music storage as well as continuous heart rate monitoring.
+This is a massive fitness tracker that takes up a lot of space on your wrist.Read more

 The 3 gig of music space allows you to store up to 500 songs on your device.
-TomTom even provide a pair of Bluetooth headphones with the Spark.
+TomTom even provides a pair of Bluetooth headphones with the Spark.
 The Spark will track running, cycling, swimming and most any other activity which gets your heart rate up.
 It will even track your sleep.